Building a Customer 360 Analytics Pipeline

 Pipeline Architecture

-For this example, a single pipeline is used to process each of the two raw incoming data streams into the desired form.
-Depending on the complexity of the processing required, it is also possible to use multiple pipelines in a series of stages, with the output of each one being used as the input for the next.
-In more complex cases, it can be helpful to break it down into smaller, more manageable steps.
+For this example, two pipelines are used to process each of the two raw incoming data streams into the desired form.
+In more complex cases, it can be helpful to break your processing logic down into smaller, more manageable steps.
 This results in pipelines that are easier to test and maintain.
 Each stage in the sequence of pipelines is used to bring the data closer to its final desired form using SQL queries.

 Decodable uses SQL to process data that should feel familiar to anyone who has used relational database systems.
 The primary differences you'll notice are that: